HeeebsInc/NN_Pneumonia_Detection/README.md

 ![NNArchitecture](PlotImages/NNArchitecture.png)
 ## Train Test Split
 [Code](Train_Test.ipynb)

+All of the train, test, and pickle files can be downloaded from my [GoogleDrive](https://drive.google.com/drive/folders/1XsUTrl65JuLQvQeoSGvxqPHvZCWb6tM7?usp=sharing)
 After splitting the train and test set, the class frequencies were as follows
 ![ClassImbalance](PlotImages/ClassImbalance.png)